stoeps13/connections-doc/source/admin/install/t_modify_installation.md

         1. Select the **Medium deployment** topology.
         2. Select the default value or enter a **Cluster name** for each application or for groups of applications.
 For example, use Cluster1 for Activities, Communities, and Forums.

+            !!! note
-            **Note:** IBM Installation Manager creates servers and clusters when required.
+    IBM Installation Manager creates servers and clusters when required.

         3. Select a **Node** for each cluster.
 Accept the predefined node or select a different node.

+            !!! note
-            **Note:** These nodes host application server instances that serve HCL Connections applications.
+    These nodes host application server instances that serve HCL Connections applications.
 You can assign multiple nodes to a cluster, where each node is a server member of that cluster.

         4. Enter a **Server member** name for the selected node.
 Choose the default or enter a custom name.

+            !!! note
-            **Note:** If you enter a custom server member name, the name must be unique across all nodes in your deployment.
+    If you enter a custom server member name, the name must be unique across all nodes in your deployment.

         5. Click **Next**.
     -   Large deployment:
         1. Select the **Large deployment** topology.
         2. Enter a **Cluster name** for each application.

+            !!! note
-            **Note:** IBM Installation Manager creates servers and clusters when required.
+    IBM Installation Manager creates servers and clusters when required.

         3. Select a **Node** for each cluster.
 Accept the predefined node or select a different node.

+            !!! note
-            **Note:** These nodes host application server instances that serve HCL Connections applications.
+    These nodes host application server instances that serve HCL Connections applications.
 You can assign multiple nodes to a cluster, where each node is a server member of that cluster.

         4. Enter a **Server member** name for the selected node.
 Choose the default or enter a custom name.

+            !!! note
-            **Note:** If you enter a custom server member name, the name must be unique across all nodes in your deployment.
+    If you enter a custom server member name, the name must be unique across all nodes in your deployment.

         5. Click **Next**.
 12. Enter the database information.

+    !!! note
-    **Note:** The panel described in this step appears only if you selected new applications to install and if the new applications require database configuration.
+    The panel described in this step appears only if you selected new applications to install and if the new applications require database configuration.

+    !!! note
-    **Note:** The Connections Content Manager databases will not be shown if you have chosen to use an existing FileNet® deployment.
+    The Connections Content Manager databases will not be shown if you have chosen to use an existing FileNet® deployment.

+    !!! note
-    **Note:** Database information for Global Configuration Data and Object Store must be set correctly or installation will fail.
+    Database information for Global Configuration Data and Object Store must be set correctly or installation will fail.

     1. Use the same database server or instance: Select **Yes** or **No**.

+        !!! note
-        **Note:** If allowed by your database configuration, you can select multiple database instances as well as different database servers.
+    If allowed by your database configuration, you can select multiple database instances as well as different database servers.

     2. Select a **Database type** from one of the following options: